meancoot/MFiWrapper/README.md

 This is in early stages of development.

-Currently supports WiiMote and Playstation 3 controllers.
+Currently support Wii Remote/Classic Controller, DualShock 3 and DualShock 4 controllers.

-On iOS WiiMotes can only be connected while the app is in wireless controller detection mode.
+Wii Remotes and DualShock 4 controllers must be paired with BTstack, connections created by making the device discoverable are not supported.

+The WIIPair (http://github.com/meancoot/WiiPair) app can be used to make such a pairing.
+(This is a work in progress, DS4 support isn't ready.)

 ## iOS

 ### Building
-iOS building is handled by theos. (http://iphonedevwiki.net/index.php/Theos) Set the THEOS environment variable to the path where you installed theos, then run make.
+* iOS building is handled by theos. (http://iphonedevwiki.net/index.php/Theos)
+* Set the THEOS environment variable to the path where you installed theos
+* Copy libBTstack.dylib into $THEOS/lib
+* Run 'make'

 ### Installing
-Run 'make package' and install the resulting .deb file on your device.
+* Run 'make package' and install the resulting .deb file on your device.

 ## OS X

 ### Building
-Simply run 'make -f Makefile.osx'
+* Run 'make -f Makefile.osx'

 ### Using
 Set the environment variable DYLD_INSERT_LIBRARIES to the path to libmfiwrapper.dylib, then run the app.
 For example: